roman-milk/roman-milk.github.io/the-cursed-house-of-crow.md

+===

- ****** The Cursed House of Crow ****** byTheTalkMan© Finally, they both relaxed, collapsing against each other, gathering their strength and clearing their heads.
+Finally, they both relaxed, collapsing against each other, gathering their strength and clearing their heads.
 Both moved only slightly as they came back to reality.
 Sally watched her boyfriend, hoping that now since his balls were empty, he could now understand what he did and remember his love and loyalty for his girlfriend and stop this evil bitch once and for all.

  Alex rolled off of Madeline and laid next to her, as both tried to regain their strength.
 Both were still covered with sweat, but both his chest and Madeline's mountainous peaks were covered with her milk.
 And Alex's dick, even though drained of cum, was still swollen and semi-hard.
 But Sally knew there was no way he would be up for more action after what she just saw.
 It would take a while for him to recover.